bcw222/chromium-website/site/developers/design-documents/gpu-command-buffer/index.md

 - - /developers/design-documents
   - Design Documents
 page_name: gpu-command-buffer
-title: GPU Command Buffer
+title: OpenGL GPU Command Buffer
 ---

-This are mostly just notes on the GPU command buffer
+This are mostly just notes on the OpenGL GPU command buffer

-The GPU Command Buffer system is the way in which Chrome talks to the GPU either OpenGL or OpenGL ES (or OpenGL ES emulated through ANGLE).
+The OpenGL GPU Command Buffer system is the way in which Chrome talks to the GPU either OpenGL or OpenGL ES (or OpenGL ES emulated through ANGLE).
 It is designed to have an API that emulates the OpenGL ES 2.0 API enforcing the restrictions of that API and working around incompatibilities in drivers and platforms.

 ## Goals: